cellannotation/cell-annotation-schema/user_stories.md

 ### General

-1. As a user/editor of data annotated using the cell annotation standard, I want to be able to view annotations of of cell sets in tabular form, either as a single table, or as a set of linked tables.
+1. As a user/editor of data annotated using the cell annotation standard, I want to be able to view annotations of cell sets in tabular form, either as a single table, or as a set of linked tables.
 Links between tables should be easy to understand (e.g. relying on obvious common keys)
+   * Solutions:
-   * Solutions: If robust representation of annotations requires nested data structures, we need SOPs and tooling for flattening & some UX testing of the resulting tables
+       * If robust representation of annotations requires nested data structures, we need SOPs and tooling for flattening & some UX testing of the resulting tables
+       * We also require these nested data structures to map to bioinformatic files, i.e. AnnData files.
+The standard bioinformatic tooling needs to work with these files.

 ### CxG portal user (could be made more general)